eecs484db/eecs484db.github.io/wn23/p1-fakebook-db/tools.md

     ```console?lang=bash&prompt=SQL>
     SQL> DESC <table name>;
     ```
--   To set width for a column with characters to num_chars:
+-   To set the width for a character column to `num chars`, run:
     ```console?lang=bash&prompt=SQL>
-    SQL> COLUMN <column name> FORMAT A<num_chars>;
+    SQL> COLUMN <column name> FORMAT A<num chars>;
     ```
-    To set width for a column with numbers to, say, 3:
+    To set the width for a number column to (for example) 3 digits, run:
     ```console?lang=bash&prompt=SQL>
     SQL> COLUMN <column name> FORMAT 999;
     ```
--   To remove the formatting from a particular column, run:
+-   To remove the formatting from a column, run:
     ```console?lang=bash&prompt=SQL>
     SQL> COLUMN column_name CLEAR;
     ```